erees1/erees1.github.io/_project_items/chefbot.md

 order: -2
 ---

 I developed a chatbot to provide recipes based on user specified search parameters.
-The bot was built using the open source framework Rasa and utilises learned embeddings for intent classification and an LSTM for dialogue managment.
+The bot was built using the open source framework [Rasa](https://github.com/RasaHQ/rasa) and utilises learned embeddings for intent classification and an LSTM for dialogue management.